Running Apps Locally

 is a shorter alternative to heroku local:start

-To locally start a particular process type, specify the process type.
-For example, “web” or “worker”:
+To start a particular process type, specify the process type.
+For example, web or worker.

 $ heroku local web

-You can now test the app locally.
-Press Ctrl+C to shut it down when you are done.
+to shut it down when you’re done.

-Here are some of the command line options:
+Here are some of the command line options.

 To use a different Procfile, use the